hosikiti/briefcast/README.md

 ## TODOs

-- Consider using howler.js as a podcast player engine.
 - Improve overall UI.
-- Support HTTP range requests in streaming media.
 - Add sharing my podcast recipe feature.
 - Limit trial generation based on the IP address.
 - Limit the total number of generations within a day (300 times a day would be the upper limit for my budget).